fenago/kafka-advanced/labs/Lab07-3/README.md

-# Lab 7.1: Avro
+# Lab 7.3: Avro

-Welcome to the session 7 lab 1.
 The work for this lab is done in `~/kafka-advanced/lab7.1`.
 In this lab, you are going to use Avro.